 Now look at that list again and think about how any of those could negatively hurt your personal name or brand.
 For instance, if you were applying for a new job and some of your not so flattering social profile pictures appeared on the first page of the search results for your name, wouldn’t you want them removed?

 To help you with this process, we’re going to lay out five of the best ways for you to start managing and controlling the ways your personal and business brand looks online.

-Don’t worry, if this all seems too confusing, time consuming or over your head… just give us a call and we will help you with this process.
+Don’t worry, if this all seems too confusing, time-consuming or over your head… just give us a call and we will help you manage your online reputation.

 5 Ways to Protect and Manage Your Online Reputation